20 Tips for Creating Eye-Catching Marketing Videos (2026 Guide)

 In 2026, polish often reads as “fake.”
 Authenticity wins.
 Encourage your happy customers to film their own unboxing or testimonial videos.
 Sharing real content from real people builds trust faster than any high-production ad ever could.

-10. Film in Batches
+10. Film in Batch

-Phase 3: Editing & Optimization
+Phase 3: Post-Production and Optimization

 11. Captions Are Non-Negotiable